-Clearing the Input Capture interrupt request (i.e. clearing the ICFi bit) is done in two steps:
+Clearing the Input Capture interrupt request (that is, clearing the ICFi bit) is done in two steps:

 - 1. Reading the SR register while the ICFi bit is set. - 2.
-An access (read or write) to the ICiLR register.
+An access (read or write) to the IC/LR register.

 The OC1R register value required for a specific timing application can be calculated using the following formula: